 I am a few weeks into preschool now, and I have a great handle on who my students are, what they like to play with and what skills they are developing.
 As preschool teachers, we are always assessing, not with tests, just by watching our students play.
-When my students play outside, they love to play with the tiny pea gravel in our playground, and I decided to make an activity that could replicate that fine motor work, add in a little sorting, and make an awesome sound too!
+When my students play outside, they love to play with the tiny pea gravel in our playground, and I decided to make a preschool fine motor activity that could replicate their outdoor play.
+At the same time I’ll be able to add in a little sorting, and make an awesome sound too!

 I made this bead drop activity with mini mason jars and while it’s fun to use, what would make it even better is using these jars with flip top lids.
 You can find them here with my affiliate link –> jars with flip top lids